Dharun-maxie/J_OOP/Core Java/Collection, Collections, Collection API.md

 [Ahmed, Dharunpandi, Hello World!, Jerome]
 ```

-*Question What if we want to compare by it's length of the `String`. with `Comparator Interface`. we can modify our sorting differently.*
+*Question What if we want to compare by its length of the `String`. with `Comparator Interface`. we can modify our sorting differently.*

 ```java
 Comparator<String> comparator = new Comparator<>()